myrpg-fun/lizzi/README.md

 Lizzi is reactive javascript library for Node.js and Web UI.

 ### Why Lizzi library?
 * Lizzi is easy to use.
-You make it fast.
+It just link Data with any html Fields and make it reactive :)
 * Lizzi have independed HTML, CSS and JS code.
+* Lizzi can use to easy sync Data between Database, Node.js Server, Javascript Client, Any UI you want.
+* UI can be anything: Html, Canvas Draw, Google Maps, Any Graphs.
+All updated in realtime.
+* You can easily create new Fields like Color UI element etc. And get color data from Data linked object :)
 ### Manual
 * [Reactive Classes](./docs/Lizzi.md)
 * [HTML Template Class](./docs/Field.md)